-London has been a focus of the literary world and the theatre for centuries.
-Many an author features in its history, and indeed many books have been written describing Literary London.
+London has appeared often on page and stage.
+It has provided a focus for the literary and theatrical scenes for centuries.
+Many an author features in its history, and many books describe Literary London.
 But nothing gives a better understanding of the relationship between place and word than to walk London’s streets.
 Similarly the best way to appreciate the richness of London’s theatrical life is to visit and experience it for yourself.
 These tours give you London by Page and Stage.

 London by Page and Stage

 These are not plaques-and-statues tours.
-My literary London tours feature site-specific readings to give a better appreciation of how London has been written.
+Rather my literary London tours feature site-specific readings to give a better appreciation of London both on the page and at street level.
 Similarly my theatrical tours seek to give a full understanding of our matchless theatrical story.

-Behind the Magic Curtain An exploration of the contribution Theatreland has made to the development of British performance.
+Theatreland by Stages An exploration of the contribution Theatreland has made to the development of British performance

 Picture of Hare Street (now Cheshire Street), setting of Alexander Baron’s King Dido © 2016 Alan Tucker